About the Subject

 Exhibition |

-In Component 1, students develop work based on an idea, issue, concept or theme leading to a finished outcome or a series of related finished outcomes.
+Component 1 - Following two terms of experimental and workshop based, studio learning, students develop work based on personally devised issue, concept or theme over two terms.
+This leads to a finished outcome or a series of related finished outcomes.
 Practical elements should make connections with some aspect of contemporary or past practice of artist(s), designer(s), photographers or craftspeople and include written work of no less than 1000 and no more than 3000 words which supports the practical work.
-The Personal investigation is worth 60% of the overall grade and is marked out of 96.
+The Personal Investigation is worth 60% of the overall grade and is marked out of 96.

-In Component 2, students respond to a stimulus, provided by AQA, to produce work which provides evidence of their ability to work independently within specified time constraints, developing a personal and meaningful response which addresses all the assessment objectives and leads to a finished outcome or a series of related finished outcomes.
-Component 2 is worth 40% of the final grade and is marked out of 96.
+Component 2 - (10 weeks) Students respond to a stimulus, provided by AQA, to produce work which provides evidence of their ability to work independently within specified time constraints, developing a personal and meaningful response which addresses all the assessment objectives and leads to a finished outcome or a series of related finished outcomes.
+They apply the independence and skills, work ethic that has been learned, developed and modelled through Component 1.
+Component 2 culminates in a timed-outcome, completed under exam conditions.
+It is worth 40% of the final grade and is marked out of 96.

 Special Requirements/other Information: